Hydrologists to transform climate projections with microbial data and artificial intelligence

 Soil plays a crucial role in regulating Earth's carbon cycle.
 As the largest terrestrial carbon sink, soil has the potential to either mitigate or exacerbate climate change, depending on how it is managed.

-The U.S. Department of Energy has awarded the University of Arizona $610,166 as part of the department's $8 million initiative to support research to improve climate models.
+The Department of Energy has awarded the University of Arizona $610,166 as part of the department's $8 million initiative to support research to improve climate models.
 The U of A project, one of 13 selected nationwide, seeks to revolutionize the understanding of how soil microbes influence climate change.
 This could potentially address a major uncertainty in current global climate projections.

 Researchers from the university’s Department of Hydrology and Atmospheric Sciences will combine biological and environmental data with artificial intelligence to enhance the Department of Energy's Energy Exascale Earth System Model.
 Providing crucial insights into future climate scenarios, E3SM is a state-of-the-art climate model designed to simulate Earth's climate system with high resolution and advanced physics.
 The U of A project focuses on improving projections of how soil affects climate at a global scale.